 “It’s my favorite place.
 If I’m in between classes, I’m usually here,” said culinary student Chellsi Payne.

-The aquaponic beds utilize a water tank that is also home to 14 fish— tilapia to be exact.
+The aquaponics beds utilize a water tank that is also home to 14 fish— tilapia to be exact.
 The water, enriched by the fish excretions, are pumped through grow beds where those nutrients help the plants.
 Then that water is pumped back into the tank, and the cycle begins again.

-The hydroponic portion of the studio utilizes vertical drip beds where nutrients have been added to water; the water then drips down vertical beds mounted to the wall.
+The hydroponics portion of the studio utilizes vertical drip beds where nutrients have been added to water; the water then drips down vertical beds mounted to the wall.
 Any residual water is collected at the bottom and recycled through the system again.

 “It’s been a test project for about three years, but we decided to go full scale six months ago,” said Gene Leiterman, dean of the School of the Culinary Arts.
 “This came about because we wanted to give students new experiences.
 It gives them an opportunity to find out where food comes from.”